carloshavier/jpeg-experiment/README.md

 Instructions to repeat the experiment:

- 1 - download RAISE dataset of RAW images from http://mmlab.science.unitn.it/RAISE/
+ 1 - Download RAISE dataset of RAW images from http://mmlab.science.unitn.it/RAISE/

- 2 - convert them to .PNG (lossless compression) from RAW TIFF, as RAW TIFF is poorly supported by Python PIL library
+ 2 - Convert them to .PNG (lossless compression) from RAW TIFF, as RAW TIFF is poorly supported by Python PIL library
      we use the following command line (installing first imagemagick)
         $mogrify -format png *.TIF
      and then delete the thumbnails produced
         $rm *-1.png

- 3 - run the experiment (function "main").
+ 3 - Run the experiment (function "main").
 There is an option that affects the result:
      if the images are resized & cropped or just cropped to a size similar to Capy

      The results I got are: